M1RAK/THELAZYBOY/src/blog/art of execution.md

 ---
-title: God forgive me
+title: THE ART OF EXECUTION
-author: Kevin Powell
+author: EL-CHE
-date: 2021-06-01
+date: 2022-07-14
 image: \assets\images\older_posts\older_posts_4.jpg
 imageAlt: This is a test
 description: Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Perferendis accusantium sit illo neque rem omnis quaerat, nam similique vitae delectus ad magni vel quo maxime, magnam placeat.
 Reprehenderit, distinctio aliquam?
+related:
+  - passion or duty
+  - n.l.p
 ---

 THE STAGE AND THE SHADOW.
 You've got one shot, one moment, one opportunity to seize everything you ever wanted...
 Would you capture it or let it slip.